 MPSA Conference Press Passes Available

 Registered members of the press will have complimentary access to presentations, roundtables, posters and receptions.
 Marketing/advertising, sales, art directors, managers, publishers, and other non-editorial professionals of media organizations are NOT eligible for press passes and should proceed to the Attendee Registration page.
 After we have received your credentials, they will be reviewed and are subject to approval based on press space allocation and management's discretion.
-Submitting the press pass registration form does not guarantee that you will receive a press pass, and press passes will not be granted to anyone whose principal purpose for attending our event is—in our judgment—for reasons other than covering them as working news media.
+Submitting a request does not guarantee that you will receive a press pass, and press passes will not be granted to anyone whose principal purpose for attending our event is—in our judgment—for reasons other than covering them as working news media.

-Press pass requests for the 2017 conference will be accepted beginning in late 2016.
+Press pass requests for the annual conference are accepted beginning in December of the prior year.